chiccorampazzo/menstrual-tracking-apps/README.md

 For questions or further information, please contact: Dr. Francesco Rampazzo (@chiccorampazzo), [francesco.rampazzo@demography.ox.ac.uk](mailto:Francesco.rampazzo@demography.ox.ac.uk)

-For inquiries related to the publication, you may also consult the SocArXiv pre-print: https://doi.org/10.31235/osf.io/2va3n.
+For inquiries related to the publication, you may consult the peer-reviewed article in _Digital Health_: https://doi.org/10.1177/20552076241298315.

+The paper is also available as a SocArXiv pre-print: https://doi.org/10.31235/osf.io/2va3n.

 ## Acknowledgments